Get Started For Free

-Pennsylvania spinal cord injuries (SCIs) don’t just affect a person’s ability to walk—this pervasive injury bears an emotional toll as well, often causing depression.
+Pennsylvania spinal cord injuries (SCIs) don’t just affect a person’s ability to walk—this horrific and disabling condition creates an emotional toll as well, often causing depression.
 Losing the ability to drive to work, to play with children, or even to walk across the room to answer the phone is an unimaginable loss.
 Lives are changed, as SCIs are often accompanied by permanent damage.

 When Pennsylvania spinal cord injuries happen because of someone else’s negligence or misconduct, the frustration and angst is compounded.
 Not only are spinal cord injuries painful and lasting, they are costly and can involve additional complications.